pawelgrzybek/pawelgrzybek.com/content/posts/2018-04-29-configure-a-local-wordpress-development-on-macos-from-scratch.md

 new: Include /private/etc/apache2/extra/httpd-vhosts.conf
 ```

-Initially the included file (`httpd-vhosts.conf`) contains some example configuration that may cause some issue later on.
+The included file (`httpd-vhosts.conf`) contains some example configuration that may cause some issue later on.
 Please comment it out or remove undesired `VirtualHost` config blocks.

 ### Enable rewrites